 5.5 Specifications for Projects in the Software Sector

-When talking about IT projects, we are focusing on projects, where a client commissions a contractor with the design, the development and/or the implementation of an IT system.
-Obviously, the entire spectrum of the software sector is a lot wider – but from the perspective of Requirements Management, this focus is providing the best contextualization with both, the previous units of this course book and the other industries discussed in this unit (Alebrahim, 2017).
+When talking about IT projects, we are focusing on projects, where a client commissions a contractor with the design, development, and/or implementation of an IT system.
+Obviously, the entire spectrum of the software sector is much broader; but from the perspective of Requirements Management, this focus provides the best contextualization with both the previous units of this course book and the other industries discussed in this unit (Alebrahim, 2017).

-IT development projects can range from small volumes and (relative) simplicity all the way to extreme complexities that necessitate the involvement of multiple partners, such as PMO service providers, requirements engineering companies, software developers, business consultants etc.
+IT development projects can range from small volumes and (relative) simplicity to extreme complexities that necessitate the involvement of multiple partners, such as PMO service providers, requirements engineering companies, software developers, and business consultants.

-Even for experienced professionals, it is hard to keep track of the current trends and their consequences for requirements specification – much like current developments are of strictly technical nature.
-We will, however, provide you with some examples in order to familiarize you with the pressing importance of intense Requirements Management efforts in most IT projects.
+Even for experienced professionals, it is difficult to keep track of the current trends and their consequences for requirements specification - as many current developments are of a strictly technical nature.
+We will, however, provide you with some examples to familiarize you with the pressing importance of intense Requirements Management efforts in most IT projects.

 5.5.1 Automated Code Auditing

-The increased velocity of life necessitates that IT companies implement new software systems more rapidly into their client’s IT-structure.
-For this reason, many developers have turned to automated code review, in which particular tools examine functionality and reliability of code automatically based on predetermined standards.
-Considering the number of lines of code necessary to even fulfill a single requirement, the usage of these tools is highly appreciated by IT project managers (Coenders & Rolvink, 2014).
+The increased velocity of life necessitates that IT companies implement new software systems more rapidly into their client’s IT structure.
+For this reason, many developers have turned to automated code review, in which particular tools examine the functionality and reliability of code automatically based on predetermined standards.
+Considering the number of lines of code necessary to fulfill a single requirement, the usage of these tools is highly appreciated by IT project managers (Coenders & Rolvink, 2014).

 As tools for the automated review of code are still in the early stages of successful application, informed clients may codify their own standards on automated reviews in the requirements specification sheet.
 Once industry standards have been established for this method, clients may even specify the review with these standards in the requirements documentation.